Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Related Works

-Reconstruction-based techniques use Generative Adversarial Networks (GANs) to generate a composite face image from a specific angle, with face frontalization being the most common.
-Face frontalization aims to enhance the accuracy of face recognition by synthesizing a frontal face image from a side view of facial images.
-DR-GAN \cite{DR-GAN}, TP-GAN \cite{TP-GAN}, CAPG-GAN \cite{CAPG-GAN}, and FNM \cite{FNM} are popular techniques in this category.
-DR-GAN separates the input image's features and angle to create a frontal image, while TP-GAN learns the overall outline features and detailed features separately to synthesize the frontal face image.
-CAPG-GAN uses a heat map to frontalize an input face, and FNM combines labeled and unlabeled data to improve learning efficiency.
+Popular techniques in this category include DR-GAN \cite{DR-GAN}, TP-GAN \cite{TP-GAN}, CAPG-GAN \cite{CAPG-GAN}, and FNM \cite{FNM}.
+DR-GAN isolates the input image's features and angle to generate a frontal image, whereas TP-GAN separately learns the overall outline features and detailed features to synthesize the frontal face.
+CAPG-GAN utilizes a heat map to frontalize an input face, and FNM leverages both labeled and unlabeled data to improve learning efficiency

-All these methods struggle to generate convincing results for input images with angles close to the side and for angles other than the frontal view.
+All these methods face challenges in producing convincing results for input images taken from near-side angles or angles that are not frontal views.

-Various 3D geometry-based approaches have been developed to tackle face rotation challenges by combining conventional techniques with Generative Adversarial Networks (GANs).
-Notable methods include FF-GAN \cite{FF-GAN}, UV-GAN \cite{UV-GAN}, HF-PIM \cite{HF-PIM}, and Rotate-and-Render \cite{Rotate-and-render}.
+Several 3D geometry-based approaches have been devised to tackle head rotation challenges by combining traditional techniques with GANs.
+Relevant methods in this domain include FF-GAN \cite{FF-GAN}, UV-GAN \cite{UV-GAN}, HF-PIM \cite{HF-PIM}, and Rotate-and-Render \cite{Rotate-and-render}.
+These techniques leverage the strengths of both 3D modeling and GANs to achieve more realistic and accurate rotations, overcoming some limitations of purely 2D or GAN-only approaches.

-FF-GAN creates rotated face images by combining 3D deformable model coefficients with an existing 3D model, while UV-GAN rotates images using a UV map.
-HF-PIM synthesizes characteristic information of an input image and applies it to the result, and Rotate-and-Render uses texture feature information of an input image to construct a dataset for synthesizing rotated images from multiple angles.

-In contrast to reconstruction-based techniques, 3D geometry-based methods yield more realistic outcomes for side-facing images.
-However, they necessitate extra processing for the 3D model, leading to a higher demand for computational resources.
+In contrast to reconstruction-based techniques, 3D geometry-based methods produce more realistic results for side-facing images.
+However, the need to handle detailed geometrical data, perform extensive rendering calculations, and integrate multiple complex processes makes 3D geometry-based methods more resource-intensive compared to other generative techniques.